Morwenn/cpp-sort/docs/Comparators-and-projections.md

 Most sorting algorithms in **cpp-sort** accept comparison and/or projection parameters.
-The library therefore considers these kinds of functions to be first-class citizens too and provides dedicated [[comparators|Comparators]], [[comparator adapters|Comparator adapters]] projections and tools to combine them and to solve common problems in the domain.
+The library therefore considers these kinds of functions to be first-class citizens too and provides dedicated [comparators][comparators], [comparator adapters][comparator-adapters] projections and tools to combine them and to solve common problems in the domain.

 All the functions and classes in **cpp-sort** that take comparison or projection functions as parameters expect [*Callable*][callable] parameters, which correspond to anything that can be used as the first parameter of [`std::invoke`][std-invoke].
 This allows to pass entities such as pointers to members or pointer to member functions to the sorting algorithms; it should work out-of-the-box without any wrapping needed on the user side.